Samuel Adeniran: LASK

+On December 2, 2024, Adeniran signed a 3.5-year contract with LASK in Austria, effective 1 January 2025.
+He achieved a domestic double with the club in the 2025–26 season.
+On 25 August 2026, he scored a brace, including the winner in extra time, and missed a penalty in a 5–1 victory over Celtic in the Champions League qualifying play-off, securing his club's qualification for the league phase and its first-ever participation in the competition.

 Personal life

 Born in the United States, Adeniran is of Nigerian descent.
 He comes from a soccer-playing family.
-His father, Victor Adebesi Adeniran, who formerly known as Victor Ogunsanya, played for Nigeria in the 1998 Olympics as did his uncle, Andrew Uwe.
+His father, Victor Adebesi Adeniran, formerly known as Victor Ogunsanya, played for Nigeria in the 1988 Olympics as did his uncle, Andrew Uwe.
 His father was also a member of the Brooklyn Italians, 1991 U.S. Open Cup champion.
 His brother, Ayodeji Adeniran, played with Samuel on various teams throughout their careers.

 Adeniran and his two brothers and sister are the owners of VAPS Dynasty Clothing, a multidimensional custom fashion label and lifestyle brand that specializes in bespoke African and contemporary formal attire.